toranb/jasmine-phantom-node/README.md

 Inside this file you will add anything your javascript tests require globally (ie- jQuery)

-It's also required to include the jasmine.js and jasmine-html.js files here
+It's required to include the jasmine.js and jasmine-html.js files here along with a modern jQuery

 Here is a very simple example of what this html file might look like